 Mavs have consistent 2020-2021, Porzingis health for playoffs: Dallas saw improvements from a number of players this season, which resulted in a 5th place finish.
 The Mavs are hoping Kristaps Porzingis can stay healthy this playoffs after going down in the bubble.

 Portland finishes season strong, play Denver in playoffs: The Trail Blazers finished the season 8-2 and looked impressive vs. the Nuggets in their last matchup.
 There’s no doubt this club has the veteran experience to possibly upset Denver.

 Lakers drop due to injuries, but are still the defending champs: Anthony Davis & LeBron James are back for LA.
-The club will have a different challenge this season with the play-in, as the 2020 champs will have a tougher road.
+The club will have a different challenge this season with the play-in, as the 2020 champs will go through a tougher road.

 Curry wins scoring title, Jordan Poole balling out for Golden State: Steph Curry’s second half of his 2020-2021 season will be remembered in the history books forever.
 Warriors youngster Jordan Poole is averaging 21.8 PPG on 56.5% FG/45.0% 3-PT/95.5% FT in his last five games.

 Memphis goes hard as a team all season, playing Spurs in play-in game: The Grizzlies saw valuable contributions from every member of their club this season.
 As a team compared to San Antonio, Memphis is definitely playing better basketball going into the play-in game.